lyz-code/blue-book/docs/bash_snippets.md

 10:15:19 AM   998         -      1132   0.66       0.00      |__gdbus
 ```

+The columns are:

+- UID: The real user identification number of the task being monitored.
+- USER: The name of the real user owning the task being monitored.
+- PID: The identification number of the task being monitored.
+- cswch/s: Total  number of voluntary context switches the task made per second.
+A voluntary context switch occurs when a task blocks because it requires a  resource  that  is unavailable.
+- nvcswch/s: Total number of non voluntary context switches the task made per second.
+A involuntary context switch takes place when a task executes for  the  duration  of  its time slice and then is forced to relinquish the processor.
+- Command: The command name of the task.

 Then with help of PID which is causing issue, one can get all system calls details:
 Raw